taoyuan/hunt/docs/HuntGettingStartedGuide.md

 The majority of the file will be a series of test functions.
 Test functions follow the convention of starting with the word "test_" or "spec_".
 You don't HAVE to name them this way, but it makes it clear what functions are tests for other developers.
-Also, the automated scripts that come with Unity or Ceedling will default to looking for test functions to be prefixed this way.
+Also, the automated scripts that come with Hunt or Ceedling will default to looking for test functions to be prefixed this way.
 Test functions take no arguments and return nothing.
-All test accounting is handled internally in Unity.
+All test accounting is handled internally in Hunt.

 Finally, at the bottom of your test file, you will write a `main()` function.
-This function will call `UNITY_BEGIN()`, then `RUN_TEST` for each test, and finally `UNITY_END()`.This is what will actually trigger each of those test functions to run, so it is important that each function gets its own `RUN_TEST` call.
+This function will call `HUNT_BEGIN()`, then `RUN_TEST` for each test, and finally `HUNT_END()`.This is what will actually trigger each of those test functions to run, so it is important that each function gets its own `RUN_TEST` call.